manoa-snackbox/manoa-snackbox.github.io/README.md

 Here students can find which nearby machines sell products they want, gain insight into which machines might be sold out, as well as view nutrition information on all drinks and snack items available.

 # Running Deployment
-## We are currently having trouble deploying to meteor.
 http://snackbox.meteorapp.com/